 The per capita income in Jensen Beach in 2018 was $41,025, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $164,100 for a family of four.
 However, Jensen Beach contains both very wealthy and poor people as well.

+Jensen Beach is a somewhat ethnically-diverse town.
 The people who call Jensen Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jensen Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jensen Beach include German, English, Italian, and French .
+The greatest number of Jensen Beach residents report their race to be White, followed by Asian.
+Important ancestries of people in Jensen Beach include English, German, Irish, Italian, and Polish.